yob/home-data/README.md

-Collecting various data from home and sending it to stackdriver.
+Collecting various data from home and sending it to datadog.

 I'm not totally convinced by home automation - I'm nervous about the time investment required to build a rube goldberg machine that turns on my hall